Xenon 1.0

 Specifics

 Documents must be utf-8 and should have a byte order mark.
 Newlines should be Internet/Windows style \r\n but may be Unix \n.
 Tabs should not be used, in indenting they expand to the next eight character column, as per Windows and Unix terminals.
 A tab’s width in spaces is 8 - ((column - 1) % 8) where the column is numbered from 1 and % is the remainder (modulus).
-Spacing is limited to the space and tab characters, no other characters are treated as whitespace, this speeds processing.
+Spacing is limited to the space and tab characters, no other characters are treated as whitespace.

 Implementations